popindavibe/jsxc-rtcpeerconfig/README.md

 ```
 note : here the credential is a _hash_, not the **real** shared secret.
 The hash is generated from the secret and the username, which itself is a gathering of timestamp and username.

+### The extra mile
+You should now have a symmetrical NAT-proofed visio solution.